tsunami416604/azure-docs.hu-hu/articles/api-management/api-management-advanced-policies.md

 ## <a name="SetStatus"></a>Állapotkód beállítása

-A `set-status` házirend a HTTP-állapotkódot a megadott értékre állítja.
+A `set-status` házirend beállítja a HTTP-állapotkódot a megadott értékre.

 ### <a name="policy-statement"></a>Szabályzati utasítás